-- Think about your interests and what you like doing. - Check out what VCE, VM and VET studies are on offer. - Talk with the Careers Coordinator and/or subject coordinators. - Keep your options open. - Speak to your parents. - Log onto VTAC Courselink to start researching the types of courses you will be eligible to apply for. - Attend tertiary institutions open days.
+- Consider your past results and achievements in your subjects - Think about your interests and what you like doing. - Check out what VCE, VM and VET studies are on offer. - Talk with the Careers Coordinator and/or subject coordinators. - Keep your options open. - Speak to your parents. - Log onto VTAC Courselink to start researching the types of courses you will be eligible to apply for. - Attend tertiary institutions open days.